CIMR-Algos/SoilMoisture_ATBD_v2/book/L2_product_definition.md

 | scene_flags | Flag to indicate difficult inversion situations | *8-bit flag* | (3856, 1624) |
 | status_flag | Product quality flag | *n/a* | (3856, 1624) |
 ```

+\* Dimensions are equivalent to the global EASE2 grids at 36 km and 9 km resolution, respectively.
+This is the inital proposal for CIMR soil moisture retrievals and corresponds to
+the current implementation in the later sections of this ATBD.
+The final grid resolution will be decided based on further tests on the tradeoff between noise and spatial resolution.